syntafin/i18n-exporter/README.md

 ## 🚀 Features

-- Export Laravel translation files to JSON, CSV, Excel, or custom formats
-- Artisan command integration
+* Export your Laravel PHP Translation files into a single JSON
-- Easy to customize and extend
+* Easy to integrate with your current build and CI system
-- PSR-4 autoloaded, clean structure
+* Optional: Run with ``artisan:optimize``

 ---